 The name of the project "Sharashka", originally referred to secret research laborites, active within the Gulag camp.
-This project, in accordance to its title, is also based on research as it suggests an alternative ‘laboratory’ to review a historical past in reference to the present day.
-The main idea behind the project is to reevaluate the distant/foreign Soviet past as a possible future of the Israeli society.
-The project was born as a personal reaction to on-growing radicalization in the socio-political climate in Israel: the rise of extremist fascist parties, legislation of various discriminating laws and the increasing persecution of human right activists/organizations.
-During the years I worked on the project, the political climate in Russia also changed dramatical
+This project, following its title, is also based on research as it suggests an alternative ‘laboratory’ to review a historical past about the present day.
+The main idea behind the project is to reevaluate the distant/foreign Soviet past as a possible future of Israeli society.
+The project was born as a personal reaction to on-growing radicalization in the socio-political climate in Israel: the rise of extremist fascist parties, the legislation of various discriminating laws and the increasing persecution of human right activists/organizations.
+During the years I worked on the project, the political climate in Russia also changed dramatically

-The project results in a form of an exhibition, incorporating documentary materials alongside my own visual and conceptual interpretations; original documents, self-created objects mixed with actual artifacts, video-performances, live performances, an archive of interviews and more – all, placed, screened and performed within the walls of a simulated ‘labor camp’, at the Tel Aviv Museum of Art, Helena Rubinstein Pavilion.
-The project was showcased in the framework of "Workplace" exhibition, curator: Revital Ben Asher Peretz, May-October 2015.
+The project results in a form of an exhibition, incorporating documentary materials alongside my own visual and conceptual interpretations; original documents, self-created objects mixed with actual artefacts, video-performances, live performances, an archive of interviews and more – all, placed, screened and performed within the walls of a simulated ‘labour camp’, at the Tel Aviv Museum of Art, Helena Rubinstein Pavilion.
+The project was showcased in the framework of "Workplace" exhibition, curator: Revital Ben-Asher Peretz, May-October 2015.